davidavdav/SprekendNederland/README.md

 cat dump.sql | bin/fix-mysql-dump.py | mysql sn -u root -p ## and type password
 ```
 The `fix-mysql-dump.py` script changes the database engine from `MyISAM` to `InnoDB`, adds foreign key constraints to the tables,
 and removes references to unavailable tables.
-This makes it possible for SALAlchemy to do its clever object relation mapping
+This makes it possible for SQLAlchemy to do its clever object relation mapping
 for us.

 Test the database with a normal user: